alissacox/GHG-cycling-genes/QIIME2/Analysis_pipeline.md

 # Alpha Diversity
 * Check out the [excellent overview of all the alpha & beta diversity “options”](https://forum.qiime2.org/t/alpha-and-beta-diversity-explanations-and-commands/2282) in QIIME2
-* This code is based on the tutorial
+* This code is based on the [Moving pictures tutorial](https://docs.qiime2.org/2019.10/tutorials/moving-pictures/)

 In general, we chose sampling depth (for rarification) based on sample with lowest reasonable # of sequence frequencies
 ## pmoA